 Lonza is a 112-year-old, $30 billion market cap chemicals and contract development and manufacturing organization company (CDMO) based in Switzerland.
 The company produces organic fine chemicals, biocides, active ingredients and biotechnology products.
 Lonza offers custom chemical manufacturing and fermentation processing and manufactures products for the life sciences, pharmaceuticals, food processing and agricultural products industries.
 Lonza operates production sites in Europe, the United States and China.
 In recent years, the company has transitioned from a chemicals company to the largest outsourced drug manufacturer, with roughly 80% of revenues stemming from healthcare-related products and 20% from chemicals.
 Lonza is the largest biologics CDMO with the broadest offerings and longest track record, and is therefore well-positioned to benefit from the structural shift to large molecule drugs.
 Given its exposure to nearly the entire value chain, Lonza stands to accelerate the development of new biologic drugs and enable biotech and biopharma companies to bring innovative drugs to market faster and at a lower cost.

 Ecolab is a market leader in water optimization, efficiency and hygiene solutions across many end markets including hospitals, schools, governments, restaurants and industrial businesses.
 Ecolab has the biggest market share among competitors in food safety and ranks second in water efficiency products.
 The global need for improved water efficiency, water testing and water treatment has never been greater.
 Ecolab sells chemicals, products and systems to help preserve, re-use and optimize water usage.
 A strong management team has led the growth of the company from a U.S.-centric business to a leading global player across a broad array of end markets in a fragmented industry.
 The company has a strong focus on innovation and its business model is built on deep understanding of customer needs and providing solutions that drive customer savings despite Ecolab’s premium price point.
 Ecolab benefits from a high stream of recurrent earnings, which together with the high margins drives strong cashflow.
 Customer penetration rates are rising, and the company is gaining market share.
-This offers excellent growth opportunities.
+This potentially offers excellent growth opportunities.

 Pax Global Opportunities Fund Top 10 Holdings